 Beach Project Updates

 Atlantic Dunes Pavilion: Following a several week delay due to issues with driving piles for the base of the new pavilion, contractors were back on site at Atlantic Dunes Park on Monday, April 23.
-The pavilion and boardwalk, which was destoryed by arson in June 2016, will be replaced exactly as it was with the exception that it will be stronger and able to handle higher winds associated with major storm events.
-The replacement of the pavilion and boardwalk is expected to be complete in August.
+The pavilion and boardwalk, which was destroyed by arson in June 2016, will be replaced exactly as it was with the exception that it will be stronger and able to handle higher winds associated with major storm events.
+The replacement of the pavilion and boardwalk is expected to be complete by Fall 2018.

 Beach Master Plan:

 Starting next week, repairs to the existing sidewalks will begin on the Municipal Beach Promenade at Casuarina Road.
-Initially, the contractor, MBR Construction, will be pressure washing and marking the specific areas of sidewalk that will be replaced.
+Initially, the contractor, MBR Construction, will be pressure washing and mark the specific areas of sidewalk that will be replaced.
 Following this, several sections of concrete will be removed and replaced.
 During this construction activity, no parking in areas adjacent to the construction will be allowed.
 The progressive work zone will include traffic detours around each work site as the construction activities move from the south to the north.
 Additionally, 21 new backless benches will be placed along the promenade near beach entrances between Casuarina and the knee wall, as well as additional benches in front of the Main Pavilion.
 Memorial bricks will be installed at the base of the flagpole during this time as well.
-This work is expected to be completed prior to the July 4 holiday weekend.
+This work is expected to be completed by the end of July 2018.

 The next phase of the Beach Master Plan construction will involve improvements at pedestrian crosswalks including at Atlantic Avenue and A1A, as well as pedestrian lighting along the Municipal Beach Promenade and new barriers between the promenade and the dunes.